 If you absolutely must have that highly embellished dream dress, ask if the designer can limit the beading (which increases the price) to just the bodice and skip it entirely on the skirt or train.
 Or another option is to ask if the dress can be made in an alternative, less expensive fabric, so you still get the style and silhouette you’re after but at a more reasonable price point.

 Avoid Custom Alterations

-Keep your budget balanced by choosing a simple silhouette.
-The more fabric it takes to make a gown, the more it costs.
-A ball gown made with yards and yards of taffeta or organza can cost more than twice as much as a sheath in the same fabric.
+If a big ball gown is out of your reach, you can save by buying a more casual or simple shape, says Lori Conley, senior merchant for David’s Bridal.
+The more fabric it takes to make a gown, the more it costs, so it’s not surprising a ball gown made with yards and yards of taffeta or organza can cost more than twice as much as a slim sheath in the same fabric.

 See More: Wedding Dress Shopping